That Time Bewitched's Elizabeth Montgomery Played An Axe Murderer

-In 1975, The Legend of Lizzie Borden, a historical, mystery television film, was released that chronicled the Borden murders in 1892.
-The beautiful Elizabeth Montgomery portrayed Lizzie Borden.
+In 1975, Elizabeth Montgomery of Bewitched fame starred in The Legend of Lizzie Borden, a historical mystery made-for-TV movie on ABC.
+The program chronicled the Borden murders of 1892, with the star of Bewitched playing Lizzie Borden.
 Ironically, it has been reported that the real Lizzie Borden and Elizabeth Montgomery were actually distant relatives.
 The research was compliments of genealogist, Rhonda McClure, who had done extensive research on the family connection.
+Katherine Helmond, later famous for Soap and Who's the Boss?, played Emma Borden.

-The film included scenes of Lizzie being in prison as the only (prime) suspect for the crime.
-During the Trial, the story was told of how she supposedly committed the murders in the nude and meticulously bathed after each murder.
-This being the reason she was never to have had any blood found on her.
+The film included scenes of Lizzie being in prison as the only suspect for the crime.
+During the trial, the scandalous -- and unverified -- story emerged that she committed the murders in the nude and meticulously bathed after each murder.
+This story explained why she never had any blood found on her.

 Lizzie Borden was a real person, born in 1860 in Fall River, Massachusetts.
 Soon after her mother died, her father, a wealthy and successful businessman remarried.
-Lizzie and her sister, Emma, reportedly weren’t huge fans of their new mother; reportedly addressing her as, "Mrs. Borden."
-When Lizzie was in her early 30’s, her father and step-mother were found brutally murdered, by a hatchet/axe, in their home.
+Lizzie and her sister, Emma, reportedly weren’t huge fans of their new mother and would only address her as, "Mrs. Borden."
+When Lizzie was in her early 30’s, her father and step-mother were found brutally murdered, with an axe, in their home.

 Even now, although it is not impossible, it is not very often that you hear of a woman committing a brutal murder.
 For some reason, those crimes are mostly committed by men.
 Well back in Lizzie Borden’s day, it was no different.

 The Borden Family consisted of Father, Stepmother and two daughters.
-There was also a maid that was frequently in the house.
+There was also a maid who was frequently in the house.

-Lizzie and the maid were the only ones reportedly on the property when the murders occurred.
+Lizzie and the maid were the only ones reportedly on the property -- other than the victims -- when the murders occurred.
 Ultimately, Lizzie was accused of murdering her parents.
-Curiously, she was only one ever suspected and/or charged.
-She was later found "not guilty" after a trial but carried the stigma of the brutality for the rest of her life.
+Curiously, she was the only one ever suspected.
+She was later found not guilty after a trial, but carried the stigma of the brutality for the rest of her life.

 When asked, point-blank, by her sister Emma, if she killed their parents, Lizzie never answered, nor did she ever publicly express any emotion in connection with their deaths.